A guide to the WhatsApp Business Calling API

 Can WhatsApp calls be recorded?

 In some industries, for example finance and banking, it is standard practice to record certain calls for compliance purposes.
-This function is not natively supported by the WhatsApp Business Calling API beta, but it is supported by our own integration, so our customers will be able to record WhatsApp calls.
+This function is not natively supported by the WhatsApp Business Calling API, but it is supported by our own integration, so our customers will be able to record WhatsApp calls.

-We are keen to help any organization from selected countries to get involved in the beta program and to start experimenting with use cases.
+We are keen to help any organization from all regions to benefit from our experience gained from working with our beta customers and partners.
 For existing Infobip customers, we would encourage you to get in contact with your account representative who will be able to guide you through the process.

 If you haven’t worked with us before then please get in touch using this form and we will be in contact.